milkcircle/milkcircle.github.io/_posts/2019-09-23-think-of-me.md

 i hope you think of me sometimes
 in between bites of breakfast bagels
-(who would've guessed gluten-free would be so good?)
+(who would've guessed vegan could be so good?)

 i hope you think of me sometimes
 when on a quiet dim-lit street